 1. Behavior denominator alignment: The behavior probability in the loss should use the inference-side recorded $\hat{\pi}^{(i)}(a\mid s)$

-2. Probability smoothing: If the inference side has truncation (e.g., top-k), ensure ratios are valid
+2. Probability smoothing: If the inference side has truncation (e.g., top-k), ensure ratios are valid and the support-coverage condition required by Lemma 6.1 still holds

-Summary: Practical Guidelines
+9. Practical Guidelines

 Core Theoretical Framework